Introduction

 - Including Headers The program has iostream and random included and includes these libraries. iostream allows for input and output operations especially printing out results to console while random provides various facilities related to generating random numbers like Chi square distribution and random number engines.

-- Random Number Generator initialization Random device: The std::randomdevice object is used to seed the random number generator with entropy.
+- Random Number Generator initialization Random device: The std::random_device object is used to seed the random number generator with entropy.
 Mersenne twister engine: We have a std::mt19937 object created.
-This pseudorandom number generator is of high-quality and is seeded with the value from std::randomdevice.
+This pseudorandom number generator is of high-quality and is seeded with the value from std::random_device.

-- Chi-Squared Distribution definition Distribution definition: The std::chisquareddistribution object is generated with a parameter of 4, which represents degrees of freedom for the distribution.
+- Chi-Squared Distribution definition Distribution definition: The std::chi_squared_distribution object is generated with a parameter of 4, which represents degrees of freedom for the distribution.
 This parameter determines a shape of Chi-squared distribution.

 - Generating and Displaying Random Numbers Number Generation Loop: A loop that runs 10 times, it generates and outputs ten random numbers drawn from the Chi-squared distribution.
 Numbers Generating: In this case, we call our distribution object with the given random-number-generator.
 It generates a random number following a chi-squared distribution having four degrees of freedom.